monadicsystems/okapi/docs/index.md

          "Not Good!"
    ```

-   More information about *Responders* and *AddHeader* is available in the Handler section.
+   More information about *Responder* and *AddHeader* are available in the Handler section.

 ### Handler

 Handlers are simple: they are contextful functions from the arguments provided by an Endpoint, to a Response.

-The type synonym `Handler` represents the type of Handlers in Okapi:
+The type synonym `Handler` represents the type of these contextful functions.

 ```haskell
 type Handler m p q b h r = p -> q -> b -> h -> r -> m Response